dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

   Here, we implement several features:

 1. We override the `onCreate()` method to initialize the DJISDKManager.
-2. Implement the two interface methods of DJISDKManagerCallback.
-You can use the `onGetRegisteredResult()` method to check the Application registration status and show text message here.
-Using the `onProductChanged()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
+2. Implement the two interface methods of SDKManagerCallback.
+You can use the `onRegister()` method to check the Application registration status and show text message here.
+Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.

 Now let's build and run the project and install it to your Android device.
-If everything goes well, you should see the "success" textView like the following screenshot when you register the app successfully.
+If everything goes well, you should see the "Register Success" textView like the following screenshot when you register the app successfully.

 ![registerSuccess](../images/tutorials-and-samples/Android/GSDemo-Google-Map/registerSuccess.png)